ortizmeraz/Morphology/Material/Classic Morphology/A-Scheer(2015).md

 13. This difference of opinion essentially relates to the extent to which urban morphology as a distinct category of knowledge is autonomous observation and analysis of formal elements or whether it also includes linking those formal elements to other conditions,
 14. Page 4
 15. Kropf and Malfroy acknowledge that ‘the built environment is an enormous set of indices of the human activity that created them’ (Kropf and Malfroy, 2013, p.
 129).
-16. The assumption of this paper is that urban morphology is a distinct ield of knowledge that does not have the ambition of achieving a complete description of the complicated dynamics of the city.
+16. The assumption of this paper is that urban morphology is a distinct field of knowledge that does not have the ambition of achieving a complete description of the complicated dynamics of the city.
-17. Rather, it is concerned with describing, deining and theorizing a single segment of urban knowledge (form and formal change) and suggesting how that knowledge is brought into speciic relationship with other dynamics and conditions in a particular place (including transport, ecology, social and economic conditions, human behaviour, and political agents).
+17. Rather, it is concerned with describing, defining and theorizing a single segment of urban knowledge (form and formal change) and suggesting how that knowledge is brought into specific relationship with other dynamics and conditions in a particular place (including transport, ecology, social and economic conditions, human behaviour, and political agents).
 18. Rather, in Moudon’s words, the challenge of urban morphology ‘is to demonstrate the common ways in which cities are built and transformed and to illustrate how the principles of change work in many different contexts’ (Moudon, 1997, p.
 9).
 19. This epistemology is entirely based on a conception of urban morphology as cognitive knowledge as distinct from presumption.
 20. However, the analysis and observations of these researchers forms a basis of knowledge apart from their design work.